 The second component is encryption.
 It is put in place to guard against data being viewed or altered by those who should not have access.
 Using encryption controls, the data is completely unusable and unalterable by those who do not have access to the key.
 Using access controls to limit access to the key strictly is crucial for making encryption functional.

 The final component is threat detection to identify misuse of access or inappropriate attempts to access data.
 Threat detection works with the access management and encryption pieces to gather expected access information to make these determinations.
 This control is an essential piece of the data-centric security model as it limits the impact of those who have stolen credentials or insider threats attempting to steal data.

 Prepare for Challenges Today, Tomorrow, and Beyond

 While many security solutions may provide encryption or access control services, Sotero bundles it all into a cohesive package.
-With an end-to-end data encryption solution, Sotero is the only solution that can keep data encrypted throughout its lifecycle and only decrypted if the user has the correct user privileges.
+With an end-to-end encryption solution, Sotero is the only solution that can keep data encrypted throughout its lifecycle and only decrypted if the user has the correct user privileges.
 Sotero is not just for protecting structured data such as databases or spreadsheets but can also safeguard unstructured data such as PDFs and word documents, ensuring that all of your data is safe.

 If you are interested in learning more about unstructured data protection, schedule a call today.